Our 2017 Annual Fruit Wine Award Winner is...

 - Special Scholarship Funds that bear the name of an individual, group or corporation.

 As a tax-qualified 501(c)(3) organization, the AWSEF can accept charitable gifts.
 Contributions should be tax deductible but to be sure please check with a tax advisor.
-The 2018 Donor Contribution form is here.
+Our Donor Contribution form is here.

 The AWSEF requests that those who are considering year-end charitable gifts remember AWSEF in their planning.
 Please contact your personal financial advisor or one of the AWSEF Trustees named below for additional information.